 “ Govind bhai mujhe bhoolna nahin mera aloo wala hai”

-“Mera cheese dosa, Goving Bhai” croons a true foodie, trying to gain attention of Govind Bhai.
+“Mera cheese dosa, Govind Bhai” croons a true foodie, trying to gain the attention of Govind Bhai.

 “Oh Nooooo, I can’t have all that cheese and butter”, panics a PYT who obviously is yet to evolve into a true foodie.

-The aroma arising from the dosas which are garnished with toppings of onions, potatoes, secret spices, butter, cheese, and a deft squeezing of a slice of Tomato is enough to make your salivary glands go in overdrive.
-But the que is long and Govind bhai has only 2 hands so he can make only 8 dosas at time, so I wait and wait.
-As I wait I am teleported into my childhood when, we will visit my granny and I would wait inside the kitchen for while she will make special fulkas for me.
-Each fulka about half or normal fulka, would be perfectly round, will slowly get filled with rising vapour making it puff, signalling granny that the fulka is ready.
+The aroma arising from the dosas which are garnished with toppings of onions, potatoes, secret spices, butter, cheese, and a deft squeezing of a slice of Tomato is enough to make your salivary glands go into overdrive.
+But the queue is long and Govind Bhai has only 2 hands so he can make only 8 dosas at a time, so I wait and wait.
+As I wait I am teleported into my childhood when we will visit my granny and I would wait inside the kitchen for while she will make special fulkas for me.
+Each fulka about half or normal fulka, would be perfectly round, will slowly get filled with rising vapor making it puff, signaling granny that the fulka is ready.
 She will take the hot fulka on her hand and rub it with some homemade desi ghee and put it in my plate, only to see it vanish in my eagerly waiting mouth in a second, bringing a smile on my as well as her face.

-But my dosa number is yet to come, a foodie whom I have just met and who can see the eagerness on my face which only a foodie can read, insists that I take the first bite of the dosa that he has received.
-I readily agree and understand why every foodie is going gaga over Govind bhai.
-The dosa is divine, the divine is dosa, I want to say Jai Govinda, but my focus is on the dosa, forgetting that good manners dictate I only a bite.
-My benevolent new friend encourages me to have more giving me a smile that is warmer than the plate on which the dosa attained manners numbing and nirvana inducing properties.
+But my dosa number is yet to come, a foodie whom I have just met and who can see the eagerness on my face which only a foodie can read insists that I take the first bite of the dosa that he has received.
+I readily agree and understand why every foodie is going gaga over Govind Bhai.
+The dosa is divine, the divine is dosa, I want to say Jai Govinda, but my focus is on the dosa.
+My benevolent new friend encourages me to have more giving me a smile that is warmer than the plate on which the dosa attained manners numbing and nirvana-inducing properties.

 My foodie friend and I don’t exchange names, just talk about the dosa and what else we plan to have.
 My foodie friend’s picture is given below, if you happen to know him please send this post to him and tell him what a wonderful soul he is for sharing with me the first bite from the dosa for which he patiently waited for half an hour.

-While I wait for my OWN dosa to finally come, I am given a T shirt by Times city folks, with the instant challenge that by the time the food walk ends, the T Shirt should become tight on me.
+While I wait for my OWN dosa to finally come, I am given a T-shirt by Times city folks, with the instant challenge that by the time the food walk ends, the T-Shirt should become tight on me.
 I heartily agree to the challenge and start polishing off dosas and idlis trying to keep pace with the speed with which Govind Bhai can make them.
-In the end he wins and continues to serve the expanding horde of foodies around him, while I decide to take a walk to the next stop the Nimraf Irani Cafe right opposite Charminar for some asal Irani Chai with Osmania biscuits.
+In the end, he wins and continues to serve the expanding horde of foodies around him, while I decide to take a walk to the next stop the Nimraf Irani Cafe right opposite Charminar for some asal ( asl = real) Irani Chai with Osmania biscuits.

 Well, if you have not tried internationally world-famous Osmania biscuits than you don’t know what you are missing.
-If the legend is to be believed the Osmania biscuits were developed for the patients in Nizam Hospital, but they were so good that folks started smuggling them out and sell in open market for general public.
+If the legend is to be believed the Osmania biscuits were developed for the patients in Nizam Hospital, but they were so good that folks started smuggling them out and sell in the open market for the general public.
 Thus was born another internationally world-famous product of Hyderabad.
-Oh by the way the right way to eat Osmania biscuit is to dunk it in the hot Irani Chai, blow some air on it twice “ fooh fooh’’ and quickly place it in your mouth before the now tea soaked biscuit succumbs to gravity and lands on your T Shirts.
+Oh, by the way, the right way to eat Osmania biscuit is to dunk it in the hot Irani Chai, blow some air on it twice “ fooh fooh’’ and quickly place it in your mouth before the now tea-soaked biscuit succumbs to gravity and lands on your T-Shirts.
 I am sure you don’t want you’re made in Tirupur T-shirt to be discarded as stained by Irani Chai and Osmania biscuit.
 Whoever said being a foodie is easy?

-While we were enjoying our tea and biscuits as the tradition is everybody was posing with Charminrar in background, Charminar’s reflection in goggles, Charminar with chai cup, and charminar with Candyfloss.
+While we were enjoying our tea and biscuits as the tradition is everybody was posing with Charminar in the background, Charminar’s reflection in goggles, Charminar with chai cup, and Charminar with Candyfloss.

-Stuffed we started walking back to try some hot jalebis and Kachories, the guys who make these dishes are descendants of the chefs who trace there ancestors in north India.
-But before we reach there I spotted these Ganne ka joos glasses, but only clicked pictures for I wanted to save some space for Jalebis.
+Stuffed we started walking back to try some hot jalebis and Kachories, the guys who make these dishes are descendants of the Halwais/chefs who trace their ancestors in north India.
+But before we reach there I spotted this Ganne ka joos ( juice just does not sound same as joos 😛 ) glasses, but only clicked pictures for I wanted to save some space for Jalebis.

 There are 4-5 shops right near the high court where they make Jalebis right in front of you and you eat them before they cool off.
-First bite of Jalebi on my tongue and I was speechless, partly because I forgot to do “ fooh fooh on the hot jalebi, but mostly because it was the best Jalebi I have ever had in Hyderabad.
+After the very first bite of Jalebi on my tongue and I was speechless, partly because I forgot to do “ fooh fooh on the hot jalebi, but mostly because it was the best Jalebi I have ever had in Hyderabad.

 But there were more items to try to I had no space left in my tummy.
 So I got some of the Samosas and Kachoris packed to bring back home for dinner.
 But I could not wait to try them out and all of them vanished before Lunch. 🙂

-What a wonderful morning it was, I got to taste some of the best street foods for breakfast dosas, idlis and jalebis in Hyderabad.
-If you have not been a part of AVI’s The Great Hyderabadi Breakfast Walkathan, you don’t know what you are missing.
-Join the Foodies in Hyderabad group here so that you are informed of the next Breakfast Walkathan in Hyderabad.
+What a wonderful morning it was, I got to taste some of the best street foods for breakfast dosas, idlis, and jalebis in Hyderabad.
+If you have not been a part of AVI’s The Great Hyderabadi Street food Breakfast Walkathon, you don’t know what you are missing.
+Join the Foodies in Hyderabad group here so that you are informed of the next Breakfast Walkathon in Hyderabad.

 All I can say is Foodies of the world Unite, for you having nothing to lose, and your taste buds will thank you.

 And oh yes if you are wondering if I won the challenge about the T-Shirt, the answer is yes.
-By the time we finished our Breakfast Walkathan the brand new T shirt was feeling tight.
-Well being foodie does have its rewards!
+By the time we finished our Breakfast Walkathon the brand new T-shirt was feeling tight.
+Well, being foodie does have its rewards!